 Students will receive a 15-minute lesson prep task every lesson.
-This is for them to practise what they’ve learnt/prepare for their next lesson.
+This is for them to practise what they have learnt or prepare for their next lesson.
 It must be done on the same day it is set and this will be monitored very closely.

 There will be times when students receive extended homework.
 They will have at least a week to complete them.
 Homework tasks will be assessed; teachers will decide whether homework is of the required standard and will offer detailed feedback and targets to ensure students can make improvements.